Why Does SNAP Matter?

 SNAP participation can also provide benefits beyond the dollar value on the card, such as qualifying families for extra resources like free school meals, discount utilities, internet, and public transportation, and free museum tickets.
 Despite the many benefits of SNAP, many eligible people don’t make use of the program.
 In Washington in 2023, it is estimated that only 54% of people who are income-eligible for SNAP received Basic Food benefits.
 (1) Participation is even lower for some groups, such as students and older adults.

 We seek to change that, by promoting SNAP to people who could benefit from it across the state.
-Join us in this effort by participating in the 2025 Washington SNAP Challenge, coming January 2025!
+Join us in this effort by participating in the 2025 Washington SNAP Challenge!
+Stay tuned for details, or sign up for our mailing list!